TryHardDo/DMarketSharp/README.md

 }
 ```

-**Body structure definition:**
+**Body Structure Definition:**
-You can use the same principle I show you at query construction.
+Defining the structure of the request body follows a similar principle to query construction.
-I show you a way to implement the `https://api.dmarket.com/marketplace-api/v1/deposit-assets` endpoint.
+Below, I'll demonstrate how to implement the body structure for the `https://api.dmarket.com/marketplace-api/v1/deposit-assets` endpoint.

 ```csharp
 using DMarketSharp.Helpers;